Our Lady of the Angels, Nuneaton

 The Roman Catholic Parish of Our Lady of the Angels is located in Nuneaton, Warwickshire, England.
 The parish is part of the Roman Catholic Archdiocese of Birmingham and a part of the Rugby Deanery.
 The current Parish Priest is Fr.
-Simon Hall.
+Jimmy Lutwama.
 Working alongside the diocesan clergy are a group of Presentation Sisters.

 It is one of two parishes serving the town, the other being St. Anne's.
 Originally, it was the Parish Church for the whole of the town, until 1948 when the aforementioned Parish of St. Anne's was created out of it.
 Today the Parish of Our Lady of the Angels covers Nuneaton town centre and the surrounding areas of Caldecote, Weddington, St. Nicolas Park, Horeston Grange, Whitestone, Attleborough, Chilvers Coton and Stockingford.

 History

 St. Mary's

 Following the Roman Catholic Relief Act 1829, the culmination of Catholic emancipation in Great Britain, there were various missions to the Catholic population in the country; including the Nuneaton area.
 Whilst Mass would have been said first at Leather Mill Farm, Caldecote, then at a cottage in Bond Street, a permanent church was required for the burgeoning Catholic population.

 In 1837, a parcel of land was purchased in Coton Road, where the new church was to be built.
 St. Mary's was opened in 1838 (a year after the foundation stone was laid).
 The laity was first served by the Dominicans (until 1880) and then the Capuchin Fathers (until 1889).